paolosyloslabini/ReorderingSurvey2025/README.md

 ## Python Environment

-Helper scripts such as `csv_helper.py` rely on SciPy's sparse matrix functions.
+Helper scripts such as `csv_helper.py` use SuiteSparse:GraphBLAS for sparse matrix operations.
 Create a virtual environment and install the Python dependencies before running the pipeline:

 ```bash
 python -m venv .venv